 How Workers’ Compensation Can Protect Clients’ Whole ‘Family’

-Especially for high-net-worth clients, make sure they have workers comp coverage for themselves and their domestic employees.
+Make sure your high-net-worth clients have workers' comp coverage for themselves and their domestic employees.

 Teenage Drivers: Risks Are Larger Than They Appear